Azure/iotedgedev/README.md

 1. Create a new Module

-    From the root of your project:
+    From the root of your solution:

     ```bash
     dotnet new  aziotedgemodule -o modules/mymodule